Who else is sick of the covid – 19 emergency? If your not let me know your secret in the comments below please.

 Shopper Support Fees and Chargers.

 Depending on the country you supply the item from as to what cross border fee you will pay.
 My last two cross border fees ( just from 2 Visa’s transactions), were $3.36 and $6.57.
-Both on the same day.
+Both on the same day for amounts less than $500.00.

 Forget about profiting from them.
 Check the charges each month and try to average your cost.